Looking for inspiring, international reads? It’s no secret that Peace Corps Volunteers have incredible stories about their service.

 Are you an aspiring Peace Corps Volunteer?
 You’ll find a how-to guide among many other stories to help you prepare (…kind of…there’s no way to fully prepare) for service.

 Are you a Returned Peace Corps Volunteer?
 You’ll surely relate to everyone’s story in some way (who hasn’t tried a seemingly inedible kind of food in their Peace Corps community?).
-And, just maybe, when there are the inevitable divergences, you’ll be inspired to jot down your own story.
+And, just maybe, when there are inevitable divergences, you’ll be inspired to jot down your own story.

 Armchair travelers, we’ve got you, too.
 Let’s face it; the Peace Corps isn’t for everyone.
 With the possible exception of the handbook, anyone without Peace Corps experience can enjoy these books as much as any volunteer.